mietzen/template-debian-pkg-repo/ReadMe.md

 # Debian Repository on GitHub Pages

-This repository automatically creates and maintains a Debian package repository hosted on GitHub Pages by pulling `.deb` packages from GitHub releases.
+This template repository automatically creates and maintains a Debian package repository hosted on GitHub Pages by pulling `.deb` packages from GitHub releases.

 ## Setup